1. Assertions¶

 function assertObjectPropertiesIdenticalTo(array $expected, object $object[, string $message = ''])

-Reports an error identified by $message
+Reports an error identified by $message if $object’s properties are not

-ones (tested with ===
+identical with $expected ones (tested with === operator).

 A property is either an attribute value or a value returned by object’s method